Strī-dharma-paddhati: The daily duties of women

 Tryambaka divides the night (and presumably the day) into six periods, and specifies various activities that the women should engage during each period.
 In the morning, a woman is expected to rise before her husband (who, according to the six-fold division of night, is expected to rise at 4 am).

 In addition to several duties traditionally prescribed for men (such as personal hygiene), Tryambaka assigns various household tasks to women, such as food preparation, house cleaning, smearing the house with cow dung, tending to her children, tending to the cows, and massaging her husband.

 A woman is also expected to perform ritual worship of threshold (including sketching of auspicious designs), and assist her husband in performing ritual sacrifices.
 According to Tryambaka, a wife should worship only three deities: her husband, and the two sister goddesses - Shri (Lakshmi) and Jyestha (Alakshmi).

 When the husband eats, the wife is expected to serve him, and eat his leftovers.
 At night, she is expected to engage in sexual intercourse.
 Several of these duties, including a variety of sex positions, are illustrated in the book's palm-leaf manuscripts, now at the British Library.

 Tryambaka does not make any provisions for a woman to rest, and lists day-time sleep among the things that corrupt women (and therefore should be avoided).
 Women are not expected to visit friends or study.

 Tryambaka provides detailed instructions for several daily tasks.
 For example, he quotes Angiras' instructions on urinating and defecating:

 He gives several modifying rules for tasks common to men and women.
 For example, he quotes Shankha for instructions on dressing:

 He also provides different rules for menstruating women and widows.
-For example, these women (and women whose husbands are away) should avoid things (such as ornaments and flowers) that make them attractive.
+For example, these women (and women whose husbands are away) should avoid ornaments, flowers and other things that make them attractive.

 The text states a woman should not answer back if her husband scolds her, or show anger and resentment if her husband beats her.
 The only exception is love-making, during which it is acceptable for a woman to strike her husband, scratch him, show anger towards him, or use harsh words as an expression of her passion.